albertoCCz/plutusCourse/Week02/Week02.md

     wrap = Scripts.wrapValidator @() @Integer
 ```

-and we just need to change a bit the validator function to convert this compiled code to a _Validator_ type object:
+One thing worth mentioning here is the last line of code.
+When defining `wrap` you use the function `wrapValidator` from module `Scripts` and you pass it the _custom_ data types you used in the validator function (and preceded by `@`) as parameters.
+In this case, those data types were the `Unit` type for _Datum_ and the `Integer` type for the _Redeemer_.
+Then, we just need to change a bit the validator function to convert this compiled code to a _Validator_ type object:

 ```haskell
 validator :: Validator